 Restart and reload a service

-The systemd provides options to configure a service in such a way that it can restart or reloads without restarts.
-The restart parameter restart the services and the reload uses configuration files
+The systemd provides options to configure a service so that it can restart or reload without restarts.
+The restart parameter restarts the services, and the reload uses configuration files

 sudo systemctl restart NetworkManager.service